psuvillager/start-polymer3/README.md

-# Start Polymer 3.0
+# Start Polymer 3.0 -- w/ lots of comments for learning/reference (for TT, etc)
-// Added lots of comments in source code for reference when working with other Polymer projects (like TT)

 A simple Polymer 3.0 demo app.
 See it deployed at [start-polymer3.firebaseapp.com](https://start-polymer3.firebaseapp.com).